Give a Little Bit: Recording and composition

 Even at an unwizened young age when I wrote this song, I saw that the world needed love.
 I believed in love – it was always for love – and I just felt that was the most important thing in life.
 This song has really taken on a life of its own, and I think it’s even more relevant today than when I wrote it.
 Because we really are needing to value love in a much deeper way, and also we’re needing to care.

 Drummer Bob Siebenberg recounted that "Roger had been working at Malibu for quite a while on this tune.
 I'd hear the song in hotel rooms and places like that.
 He had the song on a little tape when I first joined the band so I was quite familiar with the tune.
 We tried out various drum things and it seemed right to ride it along on the snare drum […] giving it something almost like a train beat.
 So it's all on the snare and bass drum, with no tom-tom fills or anything."

 Its writing credits are given to Rick Davies and Roger Hodgson, although it is a Hodgson composition.
-Hodgson and Davies shared writing credits from 1974 until 1983, when Hodgson left Supertramp.
+Regarding Supertramp songs, Hodgson and Davies shared writing credits from 1974 until 1983, when Hodgson left Supertramp.

 Reception

 Cash Box said that it "would be a great crack at a pop hit for any artist," that "the rhythm is gentle, yet persuasive; the harmonies are full of uplifting momentum" and "the lead vocal has a vulnerable quality similar to Peter Gabriel's work."
 Record World praised "its easy, flowing style."

-Ultimate Classic Rock critic Nick DeRiso rated it as Supertramp's all time best song, calling it a "singalong paean to the Golden Rule."
+Ultimate Classic Rock critic Nick DeRiso rated it as Supertramp's all-time best song, calling it a "singalong paean to the Golden Rule."
 Gary Graff of Billboard rated "Give a Little Bit" as Supertramp's 9th best song, praising its "chiming 12-string acoustic guitar and Hodgson’s keening vocals."

 Hodgson rated it as one of the top 10 songs he ever wrote.